PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_quick_connect.md

 <a id="nestedblock--import_filters"></a>
 ### Nested Schema for `import_filters`

-Required:
+Optional:

+- `local_preference` (Number) The local preference to apply to the prefix.Defaults: 0
 - `match_type` (String) The match type for the imported prefix.
 This is set by the service provider.
 - `prefix` (String) The route prefix that you will be importing from the Quick Connect.
 This is set by the service provider.

-Optional:

-- `local_preference` (Number) The local preference to apply to the prefix.Defaults: 0

 <a id="nestedblock--timeouts"></a>